b-fuze/deno-dom/README.md

 - Fast
 - Mirror _most_ supported DOM APIs as closely as possible
-- Provide specific APIs in addition to DOM APIs to make certain operations more efficient, like controlling Shadow DOM (see Open Questions)
+- Provide specific APIs in addition to DOM APIs to make certain operations more efficient, like controlling Shadow DOM
 - Use cutting-edge JS features like private class members, optional chaining, etc